 In addition to the offices for the dean, associate deans and managers, the fourth floor will also hold three small meeting rooms and a fourth-floor faculty lounge to provide an area for relaxed collaboration.
 The remaining offices are mainly reserved for senior administration, faculty, and MBA and PhD students in Mathematics, Business and Economics.

-Lazaridis Hall is designed for Silver LEED certification, with a focus on environmentally sustainable features.
+Lazaridis Hall is designed for Gold LEED certification, with a focus on environmentally sustainable features.
 Forestry Stewardship Certified (FSW) building products will be used whenever possible.
 An underground cistern will capture rainwater off the roof for use as greywater throughout the building.
 High efficiency lighting and an effective use of natural light will help conserve energy.
 All lights have occupancy sensors, automatically turning on or off as people enter or leave a room.
 The chilled beam heating and cooling system will also adjust automatically, turning off and recycling air when no one is within the area.
 This cost-effective, energy-efficient system will also be adapted in an especially efficient manner for the auditorium.
 The heating and cooling will come from under the auditorium seats, ensuring that students and guests are surrounded by comfortable temperatures but energy is not wasted in the broad expanse of air flowing above the crowd.
 The tall glass surrounding the main entrance will have a bird-friendly application, with special markings to warn birds of its solid structure.

 A solar-powered carport is on the site with electric charging capacity for cars, trucks and scooters.
 The roof will be ready to be outfitted with solar panels, pending funding, which would be placed on the east portion of the building, running north to south.